-- 1. A physician or registered nurse shall continuously monitor the patient throughout the procedure and recovery. - 2.
-Supplemental oxygen should be available throughout the administration of moderate sedation, as needed to maintain oxygen saturations goals.
+- 1. A physician or registered nurse shall continuously monitor the patient throughout the procedure and recovery. - Supplemental oxygen should be available throughout the administration of moderate sedation, as needed to maintain oxygen saturations goals.
 Supplemental oxygen should be provided throughout the administration of deep sedation. - 3.
 Monitoring of the patient is to be continuous throughout the procedure and shall include documentation of the following at a minimum of every five (5) minutes or upon any significant change or event: - a.
-Electrocardiogram (EKG). - b.
-Blood pressure, pulse and respiratory rate.

-- c.
-Oxygen saturation (oximetry). - d.
-Capnography (End-Tidal CO2) - 4.
-Moderate / deep sedation documentation may also include the following: - Procedure performed. - Patient identification and procedure site verified. - Start time and end time. - Personnel performing procedure and monitoring the patient. - Name and dose of all medications used, including liters of oxygen administered. - Type, rate, and amount of intravenous fluids infused. - Record of all vital signs. - Patient response to procedure/sedation. - Patient status at the end of the procedure. - Post-procedure findings. - Unusual events or interventions. - 5.
-The present of monitor alarms should be confirmed and functioning. - 6.
+Level of sedation / responsiveness, using the sedation scale currently approved by Olive View UCLA Medical Center. - b.
+Electrocardiogram (EKG). - c.
+Blood pressure, pulse and respiratory rate. - d.
+Oxygen saturation (oximetry). - e.
+Capnography (End-Tidal CO2): Need to continually monitor ventilatory function with capnography.
+The Department of Anesthesiology may be contacted for consultation. - f.
+The presence of monitor alarms should be confirmed and functioning. - g.
+Moderate / deep sedation documentation shall also include the following: - Procedure performed. - Patient identification and procedure site verified. - Start time and end time. - Personnel performing procedure and monitoring the patient.

+- Name and dose of all medications used, including liters of oxygen administered. - Type, rate, and amount of intravenous fluids infused. - Record of all vital signs. - Patient response to procedure/sedation. - Patient status at the end of the procedure. - Post-procedure findings. - Unusual events or interventions. - 4.
 Significant changes to be reported immediately by the registered nurse /licensed personnel to the provider include: - a.
 Heart rate less than 60 or greater than 100 beats per minute, or bradycardia/tachycardia as determined by age-appropriate normal. - b.
 Oxygen saturation changes: - i.
 Adults 10% drop or saturation less than 90% - ii.
 Pediatrics 5% drop or saturation less than 90% - c.
 Level of sedation changes. - d.
 Change where the patient cannot communicate verbally or appropriately for age. - e.
 Tissue perfusion changes with cyanosis, mottled skin, or clamminess. - f.
-Pain. - 7.
+Pain. - 5.
 Rescuing the patient from complications of deep sedation shall include the following as clinically appropriate: - a.
 Recognition of airway obstruction. - b.
-Appropriate use of supplemental oxygen (increasing the concentration).

-- c.
-Insert airway devices (oral/nasal).

-- d.
-Perform jaw thrust/head tilt.

-- e.
-Use Bag-Valve-Mask Resuscitation.

-- f.
-Endotracheal intubation.
+Appropriate use of supplemental oxygen (increasing the concentration). - c.
+Insert airway devices (oral/nasal). - d.
+Perform jaw thrust/head tilt. - e.
+Use Bag-Valve-Mask Resuscitation. - f.
+Endotracheal intubation. - g.

-- g.
 Administration of Naloxone or Flumazenil.